evermeer/EVCloudKitDao/README.md

 import EVCloudKitDao
 ```

-If you want to wait for the official release of cocoapods 0.36 of if you want support for older versions than iOS 8.0, then you can also just copy the Cloudkit folder containing the 4 classes EVCloudKitDao, EVCloudKitData, EVReflection and EVCloudKitDataObject to your app.
+If you want support for older versions than iOS 8.0, then you can also just copy the Cloudkit folder containing the 4 classes EVCloudKitDao, EVCloudKitData, EVReflection and EVCloudKitDataObject to your app.

 When you have added EVCloudKitDao to your project, then have a look at the ApMessage code for how to implement push notifications and how to connect to CloudKit data (see AppDelegate.swift and LeftMenuViewController.swift) For contacts see the RightMenuViewController.swift and for other usage see the TestsViewController.swift